 • By getting another strong performance from the bench, which outscored the starters 38-27.

-The Gophers bring their 5-0 record back to Williams Arena for another non-conference game Wednesday against a winless Eastern Illinois team.
+The Gophers take their 5-0 record back to Williams Arena for another non-conference game Wednesday against a winless Eastern Illinois team.

 This season's version of the Gophers is still a work in progress.
-There are areas — especially on offense — that will have to improve as the Big Ten Conference schedule approaches.
-But here are three reasons why the team is improved from last season:
+There are areas — especially on offense — that will have to improve as the Big Ten schedule approaches.
+But here are three reasons why the team has improved from last season:

 Better depth

-A number of new faces that came to the Gophers both from the high school ranks and via the NCAA transfer portal have had a big impact.
+A number of new faces who came to the Gophers both from the high school ranks and via the NCAA transfer portal have had a big impact.

 Plitzuweit said the reserves have done a good job of being ready when they're subbed in.
 "They see what's going on," Plitzuweit said.
 "Then, when they get into the game, they're able to make adjustments to what they've seen, more so on the defensive side of things."